ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 It is created by a simple function that just emits a bunch of half-transparent sprites and attaches position and color change actions to them.
-Sprites' size, velocity and transparacy is a little bit randomized.
+Sprites' size, velocity and transparency is a little bit randomized.

 ## Simple Campaign Mode

 Basic campaign mod.
 It's just a linear sequence of battles with predefined scenarios.
 After each battle your survived fighters are carried over to the next battle.
-If you loose a battle - campaign is over for you.
+If you lose a battle - campaign is over for you.
 If you win a battle, you're shown a transition screen with a list of your dead fighters, your current squad and possible recruits: